compass Explore next steps to improve your mental health. Get mental health help

 What Is Prozac?

 Prozac is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).
-It treats symptoms of depression—and often other conditions like anxiety as well—by influencing levels of serotonin and other neurotransmitters in the brain, as well as supporting other downstream changes.
+It treats symptoms of depression—and often other conditions like anxiety—by influencing levels of serotonin and other neurotransmitters in the brain, as well as supporting other downstream changes.

-Prozac was one of the first types of SSRIs, and it also stays in your system longer than most—as long as two weeks.
+Prozac was one of the first types of SSRIs and stays in your system longer than most—as long as two weeks.

 Can I Drink While on Prozac?